collincusce/redditbots/README.md

     * list of tiered flair classes and their karma thresholds

 Place that info into your run.py

+Next, copy the `responses/SUBREDDIT_EXMPL` directory to `responses/yoursubreddit` where "yoursubreddit" is the name of the subreddit you're using this bot on.
+Do this for each subreddit that's going to use the bot.
+You may got through the templates for the responses and modify them to your needs, but generic responses are in place and should be sufficient.

 The last step is to run the code!